yunify/qingcloud-sdk-python/README.rst

 If you would like to call our APIs without access key and secret key (bad things would happen if they were lost or leaked) or if you want a finer access control over your instances, there is a easy way to do it :P

-- Go to our IAM service, create a instance role and attach it to your instance.
+- Go to our IAM service, create an instance role and attach it to your instance.
 - Create connection without access key and secret key. ::

       >>> import qingcloud.iaas